KoteNahui/Kotes-city/README.md

 Groundless% - Use every blue whiplash point without touching ground. (without stepping onto rock material)

-I hate pipes(and so do i) - Use every blue whiplash point without touching ground (without stepping onto rock material AND props)
+I hate pipes(and so do i) - Use every blue whiplash point without touching ground (without stepping onto rock material AND props, which means PIPES ONLY)

 I AM THE DANGER - Climb THE tower starting from test tower in under 130 seconds.